seyeogunnowo/seyeogunnowo/README.md

 # **Hi, I'm Seye Ogunnowo!**
 I'm a full-stack software developer.
 I build full-scale web applications using a combination of programming technologies and fameworks.
 I work with Python and JavaScript, but my full teck stack includes: Python, Django, Django REST Framework, JavaScript, ReactJS, PostgreSQL, HTML, CSS/SCSS and Git.
 I also design my UI and UX myself!
 Learning and growing never stops for me, especially in the world of software development.

-Most of my projects include proprietary code, as such, those repositories are not open.
+Most of my projects include my own proprietary code, as such, those repositories are not open.
 However, I have plans for open-source projects I'd love to collaborate on.

 Find out more at my website: https://seyeogunnowo.com